awalindeep/Stock-Analysis/README.md

 ### The Project Data

 We will be using same data that Steve initially presented to run our macro run-time analysis.
 This data  includes two charts with stock information on 12 different stocks from 2017 and 2018 .
 The stock information contains a ticker value of stocks issued as well as the open, close and adjusted closing prices of stocks.
 It also includes the highest and lowest price, along with the volume of each stock.
-The goal here for us is to refactor the starter code and loop though and retrieve the ticker.
-Extract the total daily volume, and return on each stock.
+The goal here for us is to refactor the starter code, loop though and retrieve the ticker.
+Extract the total daily volume and return on each stock.
 Run all the anlysis one time and collect relevant information.

 ## Results